 There are not many ornamental features throughout, rather nature provides all the ornamentation needed.

 The Cliff House in Payette Lake, Idaho, sits upon rugged granite boulders.
 The steep slope provides a view of the surrounding forest and lake.
 McCall Design and Planning managed to incorporate the home into the side of the mountain in a natural and beautiful way.

 The rugged landscape of the mountains makes building here challenging.
 However, it is also the reason why we seek such locations in the first place.
 The Cliff House owners overcame the struggles of building in this difficult location for the sake of the scenic views and remote location.

-The interior is divided evenly in two, and there are separate entrances at the front as well as the back.
-In fact, they are two complete homes under one roof.
+The design is two complete homes under one roof.
 Thus, they each have a basement level, a ground floor with a common area, and an upstairs area for the private rooms.

 This mountain home is quite unusual.
 It’s located at the foot of the Sciliar Mountain in Tyrol.
 In the 1850s there was a barn in the location where the home stands now.

-In Bigfork, MT, USA, there is a lovely spot in a remote location where you can find three cozy structures along a sloping hill.
-They blend in with the surrounding landscape as they are built into the hill on one side.
+In Bigfork, Montana, there is a spot in a remote location where you can find three cozy structures along a sloping hill.
+The home blends with the surrounding landscape as they are built into the hill on one side.